Active Topology Inference using Network Coding: Conclusion

 \section{Conclusion}

-In this paper, we design active probing schemes that exploit simple operations at the intermediate nodes to accurately infer the network topology, based on end-to-end observations.
-We design algorithms for trees and general topologies, and simulate them in representative examples.
-Our main contribution is that we show how to exploit the fundamental connection between network coding and topology and thus adding one new building block in the space of available options for topology inference.
-The application context depends on the capabilities and constraints of the network.
-We expect the techniques developed in this paper to be most useful in networks that are already, or can be easily, equipped with network coding capabilities, such as overlay or wireless mesh networks.
+In this paper, we designed active probing schemes that exploit simple operations at intermediate nodes to accurately infer the topology, based on end-to-end observations.
+We designed algorithms for trees and general topologies, and we simulated them in representative examples.
+Our schemes build on the work by Rabbat {\em et al.} \cite{journal,probing,merging} and extend it when joining points perform network coding operations.
+Furthermore, we make connections with several alternative approaches, including passive inference, {\tt traceroute}, and packet marking.
+Our main contribution is that we show how to exploit the fundamental connection between network coding and topology, and thus adding one new building block in the, already large, space of available options for topology inference.
+We expect the techniques developed in this paper to be most useful in networks that can perform simple network coding operations, including but not limited to wireless multi-hop networks.